pat38webcrawler/webcrawler/README.md

 # WEBCRAWLER
 # Introduction
 I made some implementation choices (generally commented in the code),  for example the root url passed to the server must be a full url http[s]//base_site (e.g. http[s]:// is mandatory).

-As asked in the intructions, all found linked that are not under the base url are considered as leafs (so they appear in the displayed sitemap, but we don't follow these links).
+As asked in the instructions, all found linked that are not under the base url are considered as leafs (so they appear in the displayed sitemap, but we don't follow these links).
 It obviously avoids scanning the entire internet :)